vithaluntold/accute1/replit.md

 ### System Architecture

 #### UI/UX Decisions
-The UI/UX is inspired by Linear and Notion, utilizing the Carbon Design System.
+The UI/UX is inspired by Linear and Notion, employing the Carbon Design System.
 It features a Porsche-to-Pink gradient, specific fonts (Orbitron, Inter, Fira Code), a collapsible sidebar, top navigation, card-based dashboards, and data tables.
 It is implemented as a responsive Progressive Web App (PWA).

 #### Technical Implementations
 The frontend uses React 18, TypeScript, Vite, Tailwind CSS, and shadcn/ui.
 The backend is built with Node.js, Express, and TypeScript.
 PostgreSQL (Neon) is used for data storage via Drizzle ORM.
 Authentication relies on JWT and bcrypt, complemented by AES-256 encryption, RBAC, rate limiting, and SQL injection prevention.
 AI integration supports OpenAI, Azure OpenAI, and Anthropic Claude.
 The platform is optimized for Replit's Cloud Run/Autoscale.